crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 The USB spec is long, complicated and mainly aimed at low-level implementations (think kernel developers, device vendors, and so on).
 You can, of course, still read it if you enjoy being bored.
 But, thankfully, a kind soul collected the good parts into [USB in a NutShell](https://www.beyondlogic.org/usbnutshell/usb1.shtml).

-To summarize the summary, a USB device can have multiple *configurations*, which usually explain the power requirements for the device.
+To summarize the summary, a USB device can have multiple **configurations**, which usually explain the power requirements for the device.
 Most devices will have just one.

-Each of those configurations can have multiple *interfaces*.
-So for example, your DSLR might serve as a file storage device as well as a webcam.
+Each of those configurations can have multiple **interfaces**.
+So for example, a camera might serve as a file storage device as well as a webcam.

-Finally, each interface can have multiple endpoints, whcih describe how the data is transferred - so perhaps your camera has an "isochronous" (continuous) transfer for a webcam feed, and a "bulk" transfer for moving image files over.
+Finally, each interface can have multiple **endpoints**, whcih describe how the data is transferred.
+Perhaps the camera has an "isochronous" (continuous) transfer for a webcam feed, and a "bulk" transfer for moving image files over.

 Going back to our device, we can see that it exposes one interface, which is a *Human Interface Device*.
-HIDs are a class of USB devices that covers things like keyboards, mice or gamepads.
+HIDs are a class of USB devices that covers things like keyboards, mice or gamepads, and each of those categories is a separate *sub-class*.
 The kernel contains a generic driver for USB HIDs - [here it is](https://github.com/torvalds/linux/blob/master/drivers/hid/usbhid/hid-core.c) in all of its C glory.
-The kernel even supports [emulating HIDs](https://docs.kernel.org/usb/gadget_hid.html), so you could theoretically run the Linux kernel on a chip in your keyboard and use it as device firmware for your keyboard.
-I'm not saying you _should_ do this, just that you _could_.

-Because the HID specification covers many device types, as well as a standard method of communication for those devices, the kernel developers do not need to write specific drivers for each individual keyboard and mouse on the market.
-Rather, the device maker will use the existing standard to communicate with the system.
+This is why the kernel developers do not need to write specific drivers for each individual keyboard and mouse on the market.
+Vendors will label their device with one of the well-known HID sub-classes, then use a common protocol to implement the functionality.

-{% admonition(title="Hot nerd's cool tip") %}
+{% admonition(title="Trivia you can use to woo potential partners") %}
 Here's [443 pages on generic HID implementations](https://usb.org/document-library/hid-usage-tables-16).
 Did you know that a USB keyboard minimally consists of *at least* 103 buttons according to the USB-IF, and everything else is a *keypad*?
 I promise I won't tell r/MechanicalKeyboards if you don't.
 {% end %}

 Unfortunately there's no HID specification for an RGB LED... thing (well, there's an "LED" specification, but it's mainly for things like status LEDs, not color LEDs) so our device is just a plain old generic HID with an interface sub-class of `0`.
 This means that the kernel recognizes it and powers it correctly, but it doesn't really know what to do with it, so it just lets it sit there.

 There are two options that we have at this point:

 1. We could write a kernel driver that follows the [kernel standard](https://docs.kernel.org/leds/leds-class.html) and exposes each individual LED as 3 devices (one per color) under `/sys/class/leds`.
 Interacting with the kernel devs sounds scary (yes I realize I'm a grown-ass adult man), but even if it wasn't, I question the utility of trying to merge drivers for a very niche product into the kernel.
+Also, `/sys/class/leds` feels like it's intended for status LEDs and not <mark class="funky">gamer colors</mark> anyway.
 2. We could write a userspace driver through [libusb](https://github.com/libusb/libusb), thus defining our own way of controlling LEDs and reducing the quality bar from "Linus Torvalds might send you a strongly worded letter if you fuck up" to "fuck it, we ball".

 Given that I have no idea what I am doing, I'm gonna go for option 2, but if one of you brave souls goes for option 1, please let me know and I will print out a photo of you and frame it on my wall.